Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

-Hence, the (minimum) $N_s = 4$ {\it scalar} parameters from the kernel \eq{K} in the absence of CSF (or $N_s = 5$ if the CSF compartment is added), are complemented by the $n_c(\lmax)-1 = \lmax(\lmax+3)/2$ {\it tensor} parameters $p_{lm}$, where $n_c(l)$ is the number of the even-order spherical harmonics coefficients up to the order $l$ given by Eq.~(\ref{nc}) in Sec.~\ref{sec:cum}, and we subtracted one parameter because $p_{00}\equiv 1$ is set by the ODF normalization.
-This yields the total SM parameter count \cite{lemonade-ismrm,rotinv} \be N_p(\lmax) = N_s + \lmax(\lmax+3)/2 \ee such that $N_p = 9, \ 18, \ 31, \ 48, \ \dots$ for $\lmax = 2, \ 4, \ 6, \ 8, \ \dots$ already for the two-compartment kernel \eq{K}, without including $S(0)$ and $f_{\rm CSF}$ in the count.

-Equation (\ref{Np}) reveals that the model complexity grows fast, as $\lmax^2$, if we are to account for the rich orientational content of the realistic fiber ODFs in the brain.
-For the achievable $\lmax \sim 4-8$, the dMRI signal in principle ``contains'' a few dozen parameters, none of which are known {\it a priori}.

-We note here that an obvious corollary of the above parameter counting is that oversampling the directions within the low-$b$ shells does not improve angular resolution in estimating $\P(\n)$ --- in other words, optimal $q$-space coverage should match the sensitivity to the power $b^{\lmax/2} \sim q^{\lmax}$ of the shell radius with the minimal number $n_c(\lmax)$ of directions per shell.
+We note here an obvious corollary from the radial-angular connection in $q$-space: Oversampling the directions within the low-$b$ shells does not improve angular resolution in estimating $\P(\n)$ --- in other words, optimal $q$-space coverage should match the sensitivity to the power $b^{\lmax/2} \sim q^{\lmax}$ of the shell radius with the minimal number $n_c(\lmax)$ of directions per shell.
 Naive sampling, say, $256$ directions at $b\approx 1\,\units{ms/\mu m^2}$ would not in principle yield better angular ODF resolution than, say, $\sim 10$ averages of $25$ directions.
 Indeed, the clinical dMRI signal at this $b$-value can be fully described using $\O(b)$ (DTI, $\lmax=2$), or, at best, $\O(b^2)$ (DKI, $\lmax=4$) cumulant terms, corresponding to being sensitive to the ODF expansion coefficients $p_{lm}$ up to $l=2$ or $l=4$ (containing 5 or 14 parameters).
 There is no way to determine, say, $p_{6m}$ and beyond, if the diffusion weighting is too weak for the $b^3$ terms to be discernible at a given SNR.

+Coming back to counting the SM parameters, the (minimum) $N_s = 4$ {\it scalar} parameters from the kernel \eq{K} in the absence of CSF (or $N_s = 5$ if the CSF compartment is added), are complemented by the $n_c(\lmax)-1 = \lmax(\lmax+3)/2$ {\it tensor} parameters $p_{lm}$, where $n_c(l)$ is the number of the even-order spherical harmonics coefficients up to the order $l$ given by Eq.~(\ref{nc}) in Sec.~\ref{sec:cum}, and we subtracted one parameter because $p_{00}\equiv \sqrt{4\pi}$ is set by the ODF normalization.
+This yields the total SM parameter count \be N_p(\lmax) = N_s + \lmax(\lmax+3)/2 \ee such that $N_p = 9, \ 18, \ 31, \ 48, \ \dots$ for $\lmax = 2, \ 4, \ 6, \ 8, \ \dots$ already for the two-compartment kernel \eq{K}, without including $S(0)$ and $f_{\rm CSF}$ in the count.

+Equation (\ref{Np}) reveals that the model complexity grows fast, as $\lmax^2$, if we are to account for the rich orientational content of realistic fiber ODFs in the brain.
+For an achievable $\lmax \sim 4-8$, the dMRI signal in principle ``contains'' a few dozen parameters, none of which are known {\it a priori}.